 Source: Investopedia

 When facing economic difficulties, many business owners choose to close down their operations in the face of challenges.
 You might also prepare to sell your businesses as a way to exit the market.
 While this provides a way to recoup your investment in the business, it also involves giving up control and potentially losing out on future revenue opportunities.
 Selling a business during an economic downturn will usually equate to selling under fair market value, due to constraints placed on the borrowing power of prospective buyers.
+Time is usually of the essence in such deals.
+Allowing too much time for the market to decline further can kill the business sale.

 For these reasons, business owners may choose to trade through the tough economic times until the market returns to prosperity, at which time they can sell their business at a premium.